-- Respect yourself, everyone else, and property belonging to other people.
+- Be professional.
+Professionalism is seen in your appearance, demeanor, reliability, competence, ethics, poise, organizational skills, written correspondence, phone etiquette, and accountability. - Respect yourself, everyone else, and property belonging to other people.
 Do not steal or damage materials. - Have an open mind.
 Do not discriminate; learn from people who differ from you. - Demonstrate integrity.
 Never plagiarize; it is punishable by law. - Act fairly. - Each person must maintain a drug-free, alcohol-free working environment. - Harassment of any type will not be tolerated. - Encourage a positive working environment; profanity and lewdness are not permitted. - Be on time for work. - Arrive ready to work.
-The nature of DEVELOP directly necessitates that every participant strive for consistent productivity during their time at DEVELOP. - Work diligently towards completing all challenges. - Seek out productive tasks when the tasks Project Leads have assigned are completed.

-- The nature of the DEVELOP Program necessitates that each participant be willing to accept tasks that arise unexpectedly. - Promote harmony in the work place by showing common courtesy to other participants. - Violence and inappropriate behavior in the work place are unacceptable and will result in consequences up to and including dismissal from the program. - Maintain a positive attitude.
+The nature of DEVELOP directly necessitates that every participant strive for consistent productivity during their time at DEVELOP. - All DEVELOP work is done in the DEVELOP office.
+Exceptions include NPO pre-approved travel to conferences & meetings, visits to partner organizations, etc. - Work diligently towards completing all challenges. - Seek out productive tasks when the tasks Project Leads have assigned are completed. - The nature of the DEVELOP Program necessitates that each participant be willing to accept tasks that arise unexpectedly. - Promote harmony in the work place by showing common courtesy to other participants. - Violence and inappropriate behavior in the work place are unacceptable and will result in consequences up to and including dismissal from the program. - Maintain a positive attitude.
 A person's productivity is directly affected by the attitudes of the people around them, so striving for a positive outlook in the work place is of the utmost importance. - Abide by the dress code stated within this handbook. - Submitting work for presentation or publication is encouraged; however, ALL research is the property of DEVELOP and therefore, you must have permission prior to submitting your research anywhere.
 Abstracts should be approved by science advisor(s) and the DEVELOP National Program Office (NPO) prior to submission.
 Any travel funded by the DEVELOP Program will be originated and coordinated through the DEVELOP NPO.
-NASA has regulations that must be followed, so the more lead time, the better. - Have fun and learn! ☺
+NASA has regulations that must be followed, so the more lead time, the better. - Have fun and learn! ©